Northern Windfall: Wisconsin Residents Spend Millions on Pot in Illinois

 Agard, the Democratic leader in the state Senate, expressed frustration at the findings.

 “It should upset every Wisconsinite that our hard earned tax dollars are going across the border to Illinois.
 This is revenue that could be going toward Wisconsin’s public schools, transportation infrastructure, and public safety.
-Instead, Illinois is reaping the benefits of Republican obstructionism and their prohibitionist stance on marijuana legalization,” Agard said in statement last week.
+Instead, Illinois is reaping the benefits of Republican obstructionism and their prohibitionist stance on marijuana legalization,” Agard said in a statement last week.

 Republicans hold majorities in both chambers of the Wisconsin legislature, as they have for more than a decade, which has diminished the chances for legalization.